David Lamar: Biography

-Criminal career

 He appeared in New York City about 1893.
-In the 1890s "..he had a Fifth Avenue house and was known for his trotting horses, his diamond studded walking stick, his appearances as a man about town."
+In the 1890s "he had a Fifth Avenue house and was known for his trotting horses, his diamond studded walking stick, his appearances as a man about town."

 In 1899, Lamar claimed one of his most famous victims was 25-year-old John D. Rockefeller, Jr. Working through George Rogers, secretary to Standard Oil founder John D. Rockefeller, Sr., Lamar convinced the younger Rockefeller to buy stock in U.S. Leather, using money he had borrowed from his father.
 As Rockefeller Jr. was buying, Lamar was selling, and the younger Rockefeller lost nearly $1 million.